tidymodels/tidymodels.org-legacy/content/learn/develop/broom/index.markdown

 #> F-statistic:  255 on 2 and 28 DF,  p-value: <2e-16
 ```

-This output gives some summary statistics on the residuals (which would be described more fully in an `augment()` output), model coefficients (which, in this case, make up the `tidy()` output, and some model-level summarizations such as RSE, `\(R^2\)`, etc. (which make up the `glance()` output.)
+This output gives some summary statistics on the residuals (which would be described more fully in an `augment()` output), model coefficients (which, in this case, make up the `tidy()` output), and some model-level summarizations such as RSE, `\(R^2\)`, etc. (which make up the `glance()` output.)

 ### Implementing the `tidy()` Tidier

 The `tidy(x, ...)` method will return a tibble where each row contains information about a component of the model.
-The `x` input is a model object, and the `...` is an optional argument to supply additional information to any calls inside your method.
+The `x` input is a model object, and the dots (`...`) are an optional argument to supply additional information to any calls inside your method.
 New `tidy()` methods can take additional arguments, but _must_ include the `x` and `...` arguments to be compatible with the generic function.
 (For a glossary of currently acceptable additional arguments, see [the end of this article](#glossary).)
-Examples of model components include regression coefficients (for regression models), clusters (for classification/clustering models), etc. These methods are useful for inspecting model details and creating custom model visualizations.
+Examples of model components include regression coefficients (for regression models), clusters (for classification/clustering models), etc. These `tidy()` methods are useful for inspecting model details and creating custom model visualizations.

 Returning to the example of our linear model on timber volume, we'd like to extract information on the model components.
 In this example, the components are the regression coefficients.
 After taking a look at the model object and its `summary()`, you might notice that you can extract the regression coefficients as follows: